 We have watched customers queuing for over 10 years in all kinds of physical spaces from hospitals to airports – and talked to them too.
+Some were happy queuing customers.
+Some were certainly not.
 What we’ve learnt is that reducing complaints about queuing is as much, if not more, about understanding customer feelings and perceptions rather than applying mathematical formulae or installing queue management and people counting systems.

 The real problem, isn’t the duration of the delay.
 It’s how you experience the duration!